kociec/myProjects/README.md

-## Hello there,
+## Hello world! 👋
-### It's my first repository.
-I want to present you my litte projects and analyses :)
+#### Welcome to my first repository page, where I would like to present you my little projects and analyses 😄